rust-lang/book/second-edition/nostarch/chapter01.md

 ```

 Why would you not want an executable? `cargo check` is often much faster than
-`cargo build`, because Cargo can skip the entire step of producing the
+`cargo build`, because it skips the entire step of producing the executable.
+If
-executable.
-If we’re checking our work throughout the process of writing the
+your’re checking your work throughout the process of writing the code, using
-code, this will speed things up!
-As such, many Rustaceans run `cargo check` as
+`cargo check` will speed things up!
+As such, many Rustaceans run `cargo check`
-they write their program to make sure that it compiles, and then run `cargo
+periodically as they write their program to make sure that it compiles, and
-build` once they’re ready to give it a spin themselves.
+then run `cargo build` once they’re ready to give it a spin themselves.

-So a few more differences we’ve now seen:
+So to recap, using Cargo:

-- Instead of using `rustc`, build a project using `cargo build` or
+- We can build a project using `cargo build` or
+  `cargo check`
-  `cargo check` (or build and run it in one step with `cargo run`).
+- We can build and run the project in one step with `cargo run`
 - Instead of the result of the build being put in the same directory as our
   code, Cargo will put it in the *target/debug* directory.

-The other advantage of using Cargo is that the commands are the same no matter
+A final advantage of using Cargo is that the commands are the same no matter
 what operating system you’re on, so at this point we will no longer be
 providing specific instructions for Linux and Mac versus Windows.